Marginal Deformations of N=4 SYM and Open vs. Closed String Parameters

 In this letter, we want to apply the above formulas in a situation where the B--field lies in the \emph{transverse} space to the D3--brane.
-Despite the fact that this case has not been explicitly studied in the literature \footnote{Mainly because a constant B--field in the transverse space can be gauged away leaving no trace on the geometry.} one expects by T--duality that equations (\ref{SW}) should continue to hold.
-If our reasoning thus far is correct and (\ref{SW}) indeed provide the relation between open and closed string parameters in this setup, the resulting closed string fields $(g_{s},g,B)$ will constitute a new supergravity solution, i.e. the deformed flat space solution where D3--branes embedded.
+This case has not been explicitly studied in the literature \footnote{Mainly because a constant B--field in the transverse space can be gauged away leaving no trace on the geometry.} but one expects by T--duality that equations (\ref{SW}) should continue to hold.
+The most obvious concern here is that we do not have a set of conditions on the validity of (\ref{SW}) from the open string data.
+We have a non--commutative parameter which does not respect associativity and we have no way of knowing whether the corresponding B--field would be slowly varying or not.
+Nevertheless, if the general reasoning is correct and (\ref{SW}) indeed provide the relation between open and closed string parameters in this setup, the resulting closed string fields $(g_{s},g,B)$ will constitute a new supergravity solution, i.e. the deformed flat space solution where D3--branes should be embedded.

-There exists a natural place where we can test these ideas prior to checking whether the type IIB field equations for the set $(g_{s},g,B)$ are satisfied.
-Recall that both the gravity dual and the corresponding deformed flat space background are known for the $\beta$--deformed gauge theory \cite{LuninMaldacena}.
-The open string data $(\Gcal_{flat},\nc_{\beta_{\mathbb{R}}})$ describing the $\beta$--deformation were determined in \cite{Kulaxizi0610} where the noncommutativity parameter was found to be constant despite the fact that the associated NS--NS three form flux was non zero.
+A natural place to test these thoughts first is the $\beta$--deformed theory for which both the gravity dual and the corresponding deformed flat space solution are known \cite{LuninMaldacena}.
+The open string data $(\Gcal_{flat},\nc_{\beta_{\mathbb{R}}})$ describing the $\beta$--deformation are given in section 2.
+In this case the noncommutativity parameter $\nc_\beta$ turned out to be position independent although the associated NS--NS three form flux was non zero.
 It is easy to show that applying (\ref{SW}) to the open string parameters $(\Gcal_{flat},\nc_{\beta_{\mathbb{R}}})$ one recovers the deformed flat space geometry found by Lunin and Maldacena in \cite{LuninMaldacena}.
-This may appear as a surprise unless one observes the extraordinary similarity between (\ref{SW}) and the T--duality transformation rules of (\ref{Tduality}).
-In fact, these equations are identical in this case although the interpretation of the variables involved is essentially different.
+This follows trivially from the fact that eq. (\ref{SW}) and the T--duality transformation rules of (\ref{Tduality}) are identical; yet the interpretation of the variables involved is different.
 We will return to this point again in the following section.